With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Iowa City Va Healthcare System Mental Health Service Line is a mental health treatment center in Johnson County, IA, located at 601 Highway 6 West, 52246 zip code area.
-Iowa City Va Healthcare System Mental Health Service Line provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Iowa City Va Healthcare System Mental Health Service Line offers individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, adults and young adults.
+Iowa City Va Healthcare System Mental Health Service Line provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Iowa City Va Healthcare System Mental Health Service Line offers couples/family therapy, individual psychotherapy and electroconvulsive therapy to young adults, seniors 65 or older and adults.
 Iowa City Va Healthcare System Mental Health Service Line also supports veterans.
-Additional services at Iowa City Va Healthcare System Mental Health Service Line consist of vocational rehabilitation services, intensive case management and court-ordered outpatient treatment.
+Additional services at Iowa City Va Healthcare System Mental Health Service Line consist of supported employment, diet and exercise counseling and integrated primary care services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.